smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 12-Apr-2018 14:58:48.032 INFO [main] org.apache.catalina.startup.Catalina.start Server startup in 21000 ms
 ```

-  Two scripts are provided to start and stop the RIF from the command line:
+Two scripts (in the scripts directory) are provided to start and stop the RIF from the command line:

 * start_rif.bat
 * stop_rif.bat